FAMILIES AND SOCIETY - 2024/5

 Thus, the summative assessment for this module consists of:

-Summative feedback will be provided on all work submitted, highlighting both areas of strength within the work and areas that could be developed or strengthened further.
+Summative feedback will be provided on all written work submitted, highlighting both areas of strength within the writing and areas that could be developed or strengthened further.

 - To provide an overview of the role and composition of the contemporary family and of historical variation in the composition and role of the family

-- To become familiar with a range of theoretical perspectives on family life and the familial division of labour
+- To familiarize students with a range of theoretical perspectives on family life and the familial division of labour

 - To highlight the intersection of families and other social institutions